sakoht/data-provenance/provenance/README.md

 out == "123,9.99"
 ```

-A `Function2` takes two inputs, and has three parameterized types: the output type followed by each of the input types.
+The above Scala `Function2` takes two inputs, and has three parameterized types: the output type followed by each of
+the input types.
 Scala implements `Function0` - `Function22`.
+This pattern of having `SomeModadN[T]` is similar for
-This pattern is similar for many builtin classes (`Tuple1`-`Tuple22`, etc.).
+many builtin classes in the scala core, and in many libraries.This pattern is similar for many builtin classes.
+See classes like `Tuple1`-`Tuple22` for common examples.

 Adding Provenance